Frequently Asked Questions About the Conference

 - public health experts, who need to advise populations about smoking, smoking cessation and safer nicotine products.

-Media representatives can express interest in attending the event by filling a form here.
-Please include details of the organisation you work for or, if freelance, which organisation has commissioned you.
-The deadline to apply for media accreditation is 15 May 2021.
+If you are a media representative and you would like to attend #GFN22 in Warsaw, please fill in this form.
+You will be asked to supply details of the organisation or outlet you work for or, if freelance, which organisation or outlet has commissioned you.
+The deadline to apply for media accreditation is Wednesday 18 May 2022.

-The conference is funded by registration fees and does not receive any sponsorship from manufacturers, distributors or retailers of nicotine products, including pharmaceutical, electronic cigarette and tobacco companies.
+The conference is funded by registration fees and does not receive any sponsorship from manufacturers, distributors or retailers of nicotine products, including pharmaceutical, vaping (e-cigarette) and tobacco companies.